yungpanko/yungpanko.github.io/misc/proposal.md

 ### <a name='events'></a>III.
 Events

 Hack-a-thon mailing list
+c.
+What are your plans for events/activities for the coming year?

 ### <a name='funding'></a>IV.
 Funding

 Sloan Office of Student Life
 MIT Activities Group (Student Clubs Group)

-### <a name='resources'></a>V. Resource Library

-Treehouse
-Codeschool
-Nodeschool.io
-Code wars

-a.
-What is the mission/purpose of your club?
-b.
-How will your club be different than any existing clubs, and how will it benefit Sloan students across all programs?
-c.
-What are your plans for events/activities for the coming year?
 d.
 How do you plan to raise funds for your club?

+### <a name='resources'></a>V. Resource Library

 e.
 How many other students have expressed interest in joining this club?
 Make sure you list their names and programs.

 f.
 How will this club continue once you have graduated?